CreatorOS/Create-a-prize-pool-on-PoolTogether-using-builder-UI/LEARN.md

 Remove all <> values from keys so that we don't get syntax error.

-Update the infura id with id we grab earlier.
+Update the infura id with id we grabbed earlier.

 Also, change the network name key to `rinkeby`.